Replacing Internal Visual Inspection with Non-Intrusive Techniques in Refineries: Practical Recommendations

 • Regulatory acceptance frameworks remain "case-by-case" rather than universally accepted.

 Therefore, in recognition of the fact that most company MI programs are not maintained by inspection experts, I want to start a conversation on what NII techniques are/could be equivalent to internal visual inspection.
 Below is a table that I have assembled to serve as a starting point.
 What are your thougnts?
-Comment below or contact us directly.
+Comment below, join the conversation on LinkedIn, or contact me directly.
 I am excited to hear your thoughts.

 Inspection MethodRepresentative POD / NotesSourcePractical Application / Equipment Type